LottieFiles/lottie-docs/docs/concepts.md

 }
 ```

+#### Old Lottie Keyframes

+Old lotties have an additional attribute for keyframes, `e` which works
+similarly to `s` but represents the value at the end of the keyframe.

+They also have a final keyframe with only the `t` attribute and you
+need to determine its value based on the `s` value of the previous keyframe.

+#### Easing example

 In the following example, the ball moves left and right, on the background
 you can see a representation of its easing function.